The Association for the Study of Women and Mythology

 2026 Online Symposium: “Reimagining Goddess Scholarship: At the Edges of Sacred Knowledge”

-This symposium is a conversation that focuses closely on the question of “Who holds/gives voice to sacred knowledge?”ย A spacious schedule allows us to create dialogues among speakers and members.
-Our program features threeย panels on issues that we are often asked to consider.ย In this online format weย are able to feature panelists from a wide range of disciplines and locations.
-Our featured speaker, ย Dr. Apela Colorado, Director of the Worldwide Indigenous Sciences Network, will respond to panelists’ work, adding important context and exploring the spaces between Western and Indigenous knowledge.
+This symposium is a conversation that focuses closely on the question of “Who holds/gives voice to sacred knowledge?”
+A spacious schedule allows us to create dialogues among speakers and members.
+Our program features three panels on issues that we are often asked to consider.
+In this online format we are able to feature panelists from a wide range of disciplines and locations.
+Our featured speaker is Dr. Apela Colorado, Director of the Worldwide Indigenous Sciences Network.
+Apela and the WISN “dream team” of Mahea Ahia, PhD, and Katrina Maulion Arriola, MA, will discuss the barriers they experienced while recovering the foundational story of Manuakepa the Owl Woman and navigating traditional Indigenous knowledge protocols.

 Note: For those in need, a discount offer will appear on the MEMBER and INTERNATIONAL registration forms, after clicking the REGISTRATION FEES box.